tristanpenman/valijson/README.md

 If you are using [vcpkg](https://github.com/Microsoft/vcpkg) on your project for external dependencies, then you can use the [valijson](https://github.com/microsoft/vcpkg/tree/master/ports/valijson) package.
 Please see the vcpkg project for any issues regarding the packaging.

+You can also use [conan](https://conan.io/) as a package manager to handle [valijson](https://conan.io/center/valijson/0.3/) package.
+Please see the [conan recipe](https://github.com/conan-io/conan-center-index/tree/master/recipes/valijson) for any issues regarding the packaging via conan.

 ## Test Suite Requirements ##

 Supported versions of these libraries have been included in the 'thirdparty' directory so as to support Valijson's examples and test suite.